How to Get 27% More Conversions Using 4 New Google Tools

 When you add these methods together, you guessed it, you receive 27% more conversions.
 Let’s look at each method one by one.

-You’ve probably already heard of Google Tag Manager (GTM).
-This is a useful tool that tells you exactly how people are using your website, by adding tags.
-All actions carried out with GTM are performed in the browser (i.e client-side).
-GTM injects GA3 or GA4 code which then drops a cookie and sends a tracking pixel.
+Normally all actions carried out with GTM are performed in the browser (client-side).
+GTM injects GA code which then drops a cookie and sends a tracking pixel.

 GTM Server-side is a newer technology.
 Where the host for standard GTM is www.googletagmanager.com, GTM Server-side is hosted in your environment.
 This means the host is sgtm.yourdomain.com.